Aer Lingus reiterates rejection of Ryanair bid

 DUBLIN Irish airline Aer Lingus AERL.I on Friday renewed a call to its shareholders to reject Ryanair's (RYA.I) latest takeover bid, saying its budget rival had failed to provide any new information on its offer.

-Ryanair has asked EU antitrust regulators to approve the 694 million euro (535 million pounds) takeover bid - its third - for the former state carrier in what could be an uphill battle after an EU veto against a previous offer.
+Ryanair has asked EU antitrust regulators to approve the 694 million euro ($849 million) takeover bid - its third - for the former state carrier in what could be an uphill battle after an EU veto against a previous offer.

 Aer Lingus wrote to its shareholders at the end of July outlining why it recommended rejection of the offer and said on Friday it had heard nothing from Ryanair to change that stance.